top of page

 8. Access and Inspection Limitations

 Appraisers must be able to fully inspect the property.
+Issues arise when:

 • Certain areas are inaccessible